Best Electronic drum pad review in 2020

 In some ways, it can really mess with your playing.

 For instance, those who are used to playing on practice pads can get a false sense of rebound.
-And when they try out real drums, it becomes tough.
+And when they try out the real drum, it becomes tough.

 Fortunately, some of the high-end pads from top-brands like Roland and Yamaha are made to look and sound just like real drum sets.